How to Identify an Insolvent Company

 Directors have a legal duty to ensure that their company is not trading whilst insolvent.
-But what does “trading insolvent” really mean, and how can it correctly be identified?
-This month’s article provides an overview of the insolvency tests that can be applied to help company directors make an appropriate assessment of the situation.
+But what does “trading whilst insolvent” really mean and how can it correctly be identified?
+This article provides an overview of the insolvency tests that can be applied to help company directors make an appropriate assessment of the situation.

-There are three tests which are used to ascertain the extent of a company’s insolvency:
+There are two statutory tests which are used to ascertain the extent of a company’s insolvency:

 - The Cash Flow test – Can the company pay its debts as they fall due?